RandomMeas

 Arguments

-• shadow::DenseShadow: The dense classical shadow.
+• shadow::DenseShadow: The dense classical shadow representing the quantum state.

 • subsystem::Vector{Int}: A vector of 1-based site indices on which to perform the partial transpose.